-- Remove the timing spacer from the machine. - 15 Turn the hand wheel a full rotation to ensure the needle does not hit the hook assembly at any point. - 16 Tighten the two remaining set screws through the timing cut-out.
-The needle plate and bobbin case can be reinstalled.
+Turn the timing spacer tool until the flat side is facing up and then remove it from the machine.

+- 17 Turn the hand wheel a full rotation to listen for clicking noises and to ensure the needle does not bend or hit the hook - 18 Tighten the two remaining set screws through the timing cut-out.